For Adventure Lovers: 9 Exciting Things To Do In The Smoky Mountains

 Hiking Trails That Will Take Your Breath Away

 The Smoky Mountains roll out a staggering 800 miles of trails that cater to every degree of hiking prowess.
-Each track has its allure, with a fair few leading you to stunning vantage points, structures whispering tales of yore, and waterfalls serenading your journey.
-One escapade that’s worth every huff and puff is the ascent to the crest of Mount LeConte, where vistas that’ll leave you speechless await.
+Each track has its allure, with a fair few leading you to stunning vantage points.
+These structures whisper tales of yore, and the waterfalls serenade your journey.
+One of them is the crest of Mount LeConte, where you will encounter views that will leave you speechless.

 Rushing Rapids: Whitewater Rafting In The Smokiest